 I cannot start campaigning for the forthcoming election until my proposed movement is officially registered.
-But I just want to say a few words as Prime Minister about some of the lies that are being told by some people at the present time about the protection of I’Taukei land.
+But I just want to say a few words as Prime Minister about some of the lies that are being told by some people at the present time about the protection of i’Taukei land.

 If anyone tells you that your land is threatened in any way, do not believe them.
 They are trying to stir up trouble for their own political ends.
 They are trying to instil fear in you.
 They are lying.

-As I keep saying, there is no threat whatsoever to I’Taukei ownership of our land.
-In fact under my Government, we have strengthened the protection of I’Taukei land.
+As I keep saying, there is no threat whatsoever to i’Taukei ownership of our land.
+In fact under my Government, we have strengthened the protection of i’Taukei land.
 Let me explain how.

-In the past, some unscrupulous politicians used a loophole in the law to sell off portions of I’Taukei land.
+In the past, some unscrupulous politicians used a loophole in the law to sell off portions of i’Taukei land.
 They got around the ban on native title being converted to freehold with a fancy legal sidestep.
 What they did was to first convert native title into Crown land, which the law allowed.
 Then they converted that same piece of land from Crown to freehold, which the law also allowed.
-The result was that some very valuable native title – I’Taukei land - was sold off and lost forever.
+The result was that some very valuable native title – i’Taukei land - was sold off and lost forever.

 My Government put a stop to that.
 It will never happen again.
 So the truth is that more land is now protected than ever before because we ended this practice.
 But don’t take my word for it.
-Read it for yourself in the 2013 Constitution – the first Constitution in Fiji’s history ever to be translated into i’Taukei.
-It’s all there in black and white in the Bill of Rights – an absolute guarantee of the protection of I’Taukei land.
+Read it for yourself in our Constitution – the first Constitution in Fiji’s history ever to be translated into i’Taukei.
+It’s all there in black and white in the Bill of Rights – an absolute guarantee of the protection of i’Taukei land.
 For you, your children and the generations to come.

-This is what it says: “The ownership of all I’Taukei land shall remain with the customary owners of that land and i’Taukei land shall not be permanently alienated, whether by sale, grant, transfer or exchange, except to the State in accordance with section 27.”
+This is what it says: “The ownership of all i’Taukei land shall remain with the customary owners of that land and i’Taukei land shall not be permanently alienated, whether by sale, grant, transfer or exchange, except to the State in accordance with section 27.”

-Now section 27 says that the State can compulsorily acquire property when necessary for a public purpose such as an airport or other public facility that but only after the owner is paid fair and adequate compensation.
+Section 27 says that the State can compulsorily acquire property when necessary for a public purpose such as building a road or an airport.
+This has been the case with every Government since colonial times and certainly with every constitution since Independence But our new Constitution stipulates that this compulsory acquisition can only take place after the owner is paid just and equitable compensation.

-But crucially, the Constitution says this in Section 28: “Any i’Taukei land acquired by the State for public purpose…shall revert to the customary owners if the land is no longer required by the State”.
+And crucially, the Constitution says this in Section 28: “Any i’Taukei land acquired by the State for public purpose…shall revert to the customary owners if the land is no longer required by the State”.
 In other words, you don’t lose it forever, only until the State doesn’t need it anymore.

+And there are other benefits to landowners that have never existed before, such as the right to a fair share of royalties for any minerals found under their land or under the seabed in waters where they have customary fishing rights.
+Also, for the time in any of our Constitutions, the Bill of Rights says that any land leased by landowners must provide them with a fair and equitable return.

-So there it is – the truth as outlined in the 2013 Constitution.
+So there it is – the truth as outlined in our Constitution.
 It is the Supreme Law of our country and the law from which all other laws flow.
+And it gives landowners a fairer deal than they have ever received before.